Explore the latest books of this year!

 • 14 hours of reading

-Return to the cosy and heart-warming world of The Spellshop in a tale brimming with singing flowers, honey cakes, and honeyed love.
-Terlu Perna, lonely and desperate, broke the law by casting a spell to create a sentient spider plant.
-As punishment, she was transformed into a wooden statue and hidden in the Great Library of Alyssium.
-Awakening on a nearly-deserted island filled with magical greenhouses, Terlu meets a grumpy yet surprisingly sweet gardener who offers her shelter, clean clothes, and freshly baked honey cakes until she can sail home.
-However, Terlu discovers she can't return and doesn't want to.
-When she learns that the magic sustaining the greenhouses is failing, threatening the life within them, she resolves to stay and help, even if it means breaking the law again.
-With the gardener, a sentient rose, and a winged cat by her side, Terlu must uncover the spell to save the island while also seeking a chance at love and happiness.
-This charming story emphasizes the importance of second chances—for others and oneself.
+EXCLUSIVE DELUXE EDITION—a stunning hardcover with beautiful blue sprayed edges!
+New York Times bestselling author Sarah Beth Durst invites you to a standalone novel set on a distant island filled with singing flowers, honey cakes, and honeyed love.
+Terlu Perna, lonely and desperate, broke the law by casting a spell to create a magically sentient spider plant.
+As punishment, she was transformed into a wooden statue and placed in the Great Library of Alyssium.
+This seemed to be the end of her story until she awakens one winter on a nearly-deserted island with magical greenhouses.
+Starving and cold, she meets a grumpy gardener who offers her shelter, clean clothes, and honey cakes—until she’s ready to leave.
+However, Terlu finds herself enchanted by the greenhouses, each more wondrous than the last.
+When she discovers that the magic sustaining them is failing, she realizes she must act to save them, even if it means breaking the law again.
+With the gardener and a sentient rose by her side, Terlu must uncover the secrets of a long-dead sorcerer to save the island and find a chance at happiness and love.
+This story is about giving second chances—to others and to oneself.

 The Enchanted Greenhouse